chat-sdk/chat-sdk-ios/README.md

   1. `App Transport Security Settings`
   2. `URL types`
   3. `FacebookAppID`
+  4. Make sure that the URL types are all set correctly.
+The URL type for your app should be set to your bundle `id`
-  4. All the privacy rows.
+  5. All the privacy rows.
 These will allow the app to access the camera, location and address book

 11. In the Firebase dashboard click **Authentication -> Sign-in method** and enable all the appropriate methods